aregtech/areg-sdk/docs/DEVELOP.md

 #### Defined containers

 In the _DataTypeList_ section of Service Interface XML document the developers can declare new container types.
 The _DataType_ tag indicates type _DefinedType_ and the name of the type followed by _Description_.
-The _Container_ tag specifies the type of container and the _BaseTypeValue_ define the type of values stored in the container, which must be possible to `stream` in [EIIOStream](.\..\framework\areg\base\IEIOStream.hpp) object.
+The _Container_ tag specifies the type of container and the _BaseTypeValue_ define the type of values stored in the container, which must be possible to `stream` in [IEIOStream](../framework/areg/base/IEIOStream.hpp) object.
 If the container is _HashMap_ in addition it has _BaseTypeKey_, which indicates the type of keys in the map and which must be possible to stream.

 **An example of defining new type of array:**
 ```xml